RogueTensor/bitagent_subnet/README.md

 ## Get Running

 - BitAgent is a competitive subnet, meaning miners succeed and fail based on how well they perform on tasks.
-- **Make sure to test your miner on Testnet 76 before ever considering registering for Subnet 20.**
+- **Make sure to test your miner locally before ever considering registering for Subnet 20.**
-- Newly registered miners will start at the median score per validator and go up or down depending on their performance.
+- Newly registered miners will have their model evaluarted by every validator first before any incentive is received - this can take many hours.
 - Before getting too far, please make sure you've looked over the [Bittensor documentation](https://docs.bittensor.com/) for your needs.
 - The min compute requirements are [noted below for Validators](#hardware-requirements).
 - See [FAQ](#faq) for a few more details related to computing requirements for validators and miners.
-- The minimum requirements for a miner are determined by the resources needed to run a competitive and performant tool calling LLM.
+- The minimum requirements for a miner are determined by the resources needed to train/fine-tune a competitive and performant tool calling LLM.

 ### BitAgent
 This repository requires python 3.10 or higher.